“Hi Al; it has been quite some time since I sent any pix.

 Loved the way Joseph is building that layout – great pics and narrative.
 His next insallment will be with you next time!

-And don’t forget the Beginner’s Guide – not only is it jam packed with stuff (whether you’re a beginner or not), you’ll also be directly supporting the site.
+And don’t forget the Beginner’s Guide – not only is it jam packed with stuff (whether you’re a beginner or not), it’s a lot of fun too.

 Please do keep ’em coming.
 That’s all this time folks.